ryan-mcclue/ryan-mcclue/src/knowledge.md

 e.g. mcu pins that are pull-up (will read 1 by default), peripherals (leads to resistors, etc.), st-link, audio, eTc.

-NOTE: suspend to RAM is a type of sleep mode

 System boot time is typically around 600uS.
 This time is largely waiting for PSU to settle.